i-sense-epsrc/mAfrica-oraquick/README.md

-# mAfrica-oraquick
+# mAfrica OraQuick Application
 A control interface for the mAfrica OraQuick Android App.
-This Electron app allows the user to control the Android Application remotly prompting users to carry out specific tasks.
+This Electron app allows the user to control the Android Application remotely prompting users to carry out specific tasks.

 ## Application Screenshot